diogopms/postgres-gcs-backup/README.md

 # postgres-gcs-backup

 This project aims to provide a simple way to perform a PostgreSQL server/db backup using `pg_dump` and to upload it to Google Cloud Storage.
-It was greatly inspired from [`takemetour/docker-postgres-gcs-backup`](https://github.com/takemetour/docker-postgres-gcs-backup).
+This is a fork from [`diogopms/postgres-gcs-backup`](https://github.com/diogopms/docker-postgres-gcs-backup) retrofitted to work similar to Galoy's mongo backup.

 We provide a kubernetes support thanks to the helm chart located in the `chart` folder of this repository.